 Heir to Italy’s greatest singing tradition she has performed with Pavarotti in over seventy concerts worldwide since 1997, performing at London’s Royal Albert Hall, New York’s Carnegie Hall, and then Paris, Miami, Dublin, Beirut, Seoul, Bucharest, Hochland, to name a few.

-Following her first baroque roles – that allowed her to develop her enunciation skills – she dedicated passionately to Mozart’s operas, singing all of their main roles: Susanna and Countess in Le Nozze di Figaro, Elettra and Ilia in Idomeneo, Fiordiligi in Così fan tutte, Vitellia in La clemenza di Tito, Pamina in Die Zauberflöte.
-She has been in over three-hundred-fifty performances of Don Giovanni, singing both Donna Elvira and Donna Anna, the latter role allowing her to work with Peter Brook and Claudio Abbado, with whom she recorded, as a still very young artist, a prestigious version of Mozart’s masterpiece under the label Deutsche Grammophon (1998).
+Following her first baroque roles – that allowed her to develop her enunciation skills – she dedicated passionately to Mozart’s operas, singing all of their main roles: Susanna and Countess in Le Nozze di Figaro, Elettra and Ilia in Idomeneo, Fiordiligi in Così Fan Tutte, Vitellia in La Clemenza di Tito, Pamina in Die Zauberflöte.
+She has been in over four hundred and fifty performances of Don Giovanni, singing both Donna Elvira and Donna Anna, the latter role allowing her to work with Peter Brook and Claudio Abbado, with whom she recorded, as a still very young artist, a prestigious version of Mozart’s masterpiece under the label Deutsche Grammophon (1998).

-Since then she has worked with conductors such as Antonio Pappano, Myung-Whun Chung, Jeffrey Tate, Daniele Gatti, Daniel Harding, Gustavo Dudamel, Riccardo Chailly, Gianandrea Noseda, Juraj Valčuha, John Axelrod, Roberto Abbado, Lorin Maazel, Michel Plasson, Eliahu Inbal, Kent Nagano, Rinaldo Alessandrini; and stage directors like David McVicar, Graham Vick, Pier Luigi Pizzi, Federico Tiezzi, Karole Armitage, Mario Martone, Luca Ronconi, Damiano Michieletto, Robert Wilson and Peter Brook.
+Since then she has collaborated with conductors such as Antonio Pappano, Myung-Whun Chung, Jeffrey Tate, Daniele Gatti, Daniel Harding, Gustavo Dudamel, Riccardo Chailly, Gianandrea Noseda, Fabio Luisi, Juraj Valčuha, John Axelrod, Roberto Abbado, Lorin Maazel, Michel Plasson, Eliahu Inbal, Michele Mariotti, Kent Nagano, Rinaldo Alessandrini; and stage directors like David McVicar, Graham Vick, Pier Luigi Pizzi, Federico Tiezzi, Karole Armitage, Mario Martone, Luca Ronconi, Damiano Michieletto, Robert Wilson and Peter Brook.

 Her debuts in Verdi’s roles like Alice in Falstaff (under Claudio Abbado and Lorin Maazel at the Salzburg Festival), Desdemona in Otello, Messa da Requiem, Amelia in Simon Boccanegra, and Violetta in La Traviata, opened the doors to the romantic repertoire and to new opportunities to master her singing technique and her interpretation skills.

-A passionate Bel Canto interpreter, Carmela Remigio has expanded her repertoire to include roles like that of Tatiana in Tchaikovsky’s Eugene Onegin – the only Italian singer to interpret the role, after Mirella Freni – at the Teatro San Carlo in Naples, Anne Trulove in Stravinsky’s The Rake’s Progress at the Teatro Massimo di Palermo and at La Fenice in Venice with Damiano Micheletto’s staging, Miranda in Alfredo Casella’s La Donna Serpente at the Teatro Regio di Torino and Nedda in Leoncavallo’s Pagliacci at the Teatro dell’Opera di Roma and in Bologna.
+A passionate Bel Canto interpreter, Carmela Remigio has expanded her repertoire to include roles like that of Tatiana in Tchaikovsky’s Eugene Onegin at Teatro San Carlo in Naples, Anne Trulove in Stravinsky’s The Rake’s Progress at the Teatro Massimo di Palermo and at La Fenice in Venice with Damiano Micheletto’s staging, Miranda in Alfredo Casella’s La Donna Serpente at the Teatro Regio di Torino and Nedda in Leoncavallo’s Pagliacci at the Teatro dell’Opera di Roma and in Bologna.

-She performs both opera and chamber music – sacred and secular – in the main Italian and international theatres, music festivals and concert halls: Teatro alla Scala in Milan, Salzburg Festival, London’s Royal Opera House, Teatro San Carlo in Naples, Sferisterio Opera Festival in Macerata, Teatro Comunale di Bologna, Aix-en-Province Festival, Teatro La Fenice in Venice, Teatro Regio di Torino, Teatro Massimo di Palermo, Teatro Petruzzelli di Bari, La Monnaie in Brussels, and then Lausanne, Tokyo, Trieste, Lugano, Florence, Los Angeles, Paris.
+She performs both opera and chamber music – sacred and secular – in the main Italian and international theatres, music festivals and concert halls: Teatro alla Scala in Milan, Salzburg Festival, London’s Royal Opera House, Teatro San Carlo in Naples, Teatro Comunale di Bologna, Aix-en-Province Festival, Teatro La Fenice in Venice, Teatro Regio di Torino, La Monnaie in Brussels, and then Lausanne, Tokyo, Trieste, Lugano, Florence, Los Angeles, Paris.